 The magnificent Amalfi Coast has been on my bucket list for so long.
 Narrow streets, panoramic views, steep cliffs, fresh seafood, crystal clear waters – such a dream!
-I decided to partner with Tryps and host an sailing trip along the spectacular Amalfi Coast.
-In this post I’ll share the details of this Amalfi Coast sailing group trip for solo travelers in their 30’s and 40’s I’m hosting June 14 – 21 so you can join me.
+I decided to join Tryps for a sailing trip along the spectacular Amalfi Coast.
+In this post I’ll share my experience of this Amalfi Coast sailing group trip for solo travelers in their 30’s and 40’s so you can decide if this is the right fit for you.
+If you decide to join make sure to save $50 by using code IOANA.
 This post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: